 Sri Lanka is an island in the Indian Ocean, south of India.
 The climate is tropical monsoon.
 The official languages are Sinhala and Tamil.
 English is the language of business.
 Many Sri Lankans outside business speak some English.
 The main religions are Buddhism, Hinduism, Islam and Christianity.
 The economy of Sri Lanka is famous for the production and export of tea, coffee, coconuts, rubber and cinnamon which is native to the country.
 Expatriate business dress is generally conservative, although casual smart clothing is acceptable given the warm weather.
 Sri Lanka is proud of it's tea and it is customary to be offered tea at business meetings.
 Expatriates who decline tea may be considered impolite.
 The security risk for expatriates in Sri Lanka is medium.
 Risks include petty crime, tension between Sinhalese Buddhists, Tamil Hindus and Tamil Muslims and occasional clashes with the security forces.
 The currency of Sri Lanka is the Sri Lanka Rupee (LKR).
 While ATMs are available in major urban areas not all international cards are accepted.
 Major credit cards are accepted at some shops and restaurants.
 Medical facilities are not generally comparable to those of Western Europe and North America, especially in rural areas.
 In Colombo specialist medical care is available, but it is expensive.
-The population of Sri Lanka is 21.4 Million (2018 est.), while the inflation rate (CPI) is 3.8% for Sri Lanka as at April 2018.
-For a single Expat, the personal income tax rate in Sri Lanka is progressive up to 24%.
+The population of Sri Lanka is 21.4 Million (2018 est.), while the inflation rate (CPI) is 4.3% for Sri Lanka as at September 2018.
+Xpatulator Hypothetical Tax for Sri Lanka is based on the current personal income tax rates which are progressive up to 24%.

 Cost Of Living